Bharat Bandh: Road, rail transport could likely be affected in parts of country

 Road and rail transportation are likely to be affected in various parts of the country till 6 pm on Friday as farmers have called for 'Bharat Bandh' to mark four months of their protest against the Centre's three agri laws.

 The 12-hour bandh started at 6 am and has been called by the Samyukta Kisan Morcha (SKM) or Samyukta farmers union - an umbrella body of protesting unions.
-The union leader Darshan Pal has also asked for the stoppage of supply of milk and vegetables by farmers.
 "All minor and big roads and trains will be blocked.
 All services will remain suspended except for ambulance and other essential services.
 The effect of Bharat Bandh will be observed inside Delhi as well," SKM said.

+Though the blockade has been called across the country, its impact has majorly been in the northern states of Punjab and Haryana and Delhi.
+Several highways and roads in Punjab and Haryana including in Bathinda, Ludhiana, Amritsar, Patiala, Mohali, Rohtak, Jhajjar and Bhiwani districts, have seen gathering of farmers.
+As per police, some protesters have also blocked the Ambala-Delhi highway near Ambala Cantt.

+Shutdown was also seen in Andhra Pradesh where members of Left parties held demonstrations while a rally will be organised at National Highway-16 connecting Kolkata and Chennai, as per ANI.

 (Also read | Delhi's Ghazipur border partially reopens for vehicular movement after 35 days)